 Are YOU interested?

-- Please SEND AN EMAIL by end of June 2020 to AMR-data-technical.COMBINE@grit42.com to submit your Expression of Interest (EoI).
+- Please SEND AN EMAIL until 31 October 2020 to AMR-data-technical.COMBINE@grit42.com to submit your Expression of Interest (EoI).
 If accepted, we will contact you to provide more details on the data sharing process.

 - For technical questions on data protection and FAIRification, please contact the COMBINE consortium at AMR-data-technical.COMBINE@grit42.com.